timothy-mcphie/sputnik/README.md

 ## Usage

-Sputnik runs Checkstyle, PMD, FindBugs, CodeNarc, JSHint (or JSLint), TSLint and Sonar only on files affected by Gerrit's patchset.
-It collects all violations and report them back to Gerrit or Stash.
+This version of Sputnik runs pitest on a build passed to CI.

 Typical configuration file looks like this: